How to Clean Your Guinea Pig’s Grease Gland

 Have your Dawn solution or coconut oil ready, as well as your pet’s favorite treats.

-• Collect your guinea pig from its enclosure and use the first towel as a lap pad.
+1. Collect your guinea pig from their enclosure and use the first towel as a lap pad to place your guinea pig on your lap.

-• With your pet facing away from you and sufficiently distracted with food, apply your coconut oil or dilute Dawn to the gunked-up area around their grease gland.
+2. With your pet facing away from you and sufficiently distracted with food, apply your coconut oil or diluted Dawn to the gunked-up area around their grease gland.

-• Gently work the product in with your fingertips without excessively pulling at their fur.
-Your pet might find this unpleasant and may vocally protest, but their favorite food usually keeps them from turning around or struggling to get away.
+3. Gently work the product in with your fingertips without excessively pulling at their fur.
+Your pet might find this unpleasant and may vocally protest, but their favorite food usually keeps them from turning around or wiggling away.

-• After a minute, use your fingers (or a cotton swab) to gently rub the gooey grease gland.
-The grease may dissolve entirely, or you might find the clump breaks up, making the pieces of debris easier to remove.
+5. After a minute, use your fingers (or a cotton swab) to gently rub the gooey grease gland.
+The grease may dissolve entirely, or you might find that the clumps are breaking up, making the pieces of debris easier to remove.

-• This area is sensitive, so again, do not pull at fur.
-In long-hair breeds, you might need to gently comb out debris rather than removing it by hand or cotton swab.
+The grease gland area is sensitive, so do not pull at your pet’s fur.
+In long-haired breeds, you might need to gently comb debris out of your pet’s fur or trim it away, rather than removing it by hand or with a cotton swab.

-Before Cleaning Up: A Note On Guinea Pig Baths
+Before Bathing: a Note on Guinea Pig Baths

-• We recommend using a clean casserole dish or loaf pan as a mini bathtub for your guinea pig if you ever need to bathe them.
+• When a guinea pig truly needs a bath, small amounts of non-running water in a contained setting will greatly reduce the fear factor for your little one whenever bath time rolls around.
+Because of this, we recommend using a clean casserole dish or loaf pan as a mini bathtub for your guinea pig if you ever need to bathe them.
 Simply fill the dish or pan with an inch of warm water and set it in the middle of your human bathtub.
+Using a hand towel and the bottom of the dish will also provide a non-slip bottom for your guinea pig to feel more secure.

-• Do not fill a human-sized bathtub or hold your pet under the sink faucet to bathe them.
-Most guinea pigs do not like water, so the less water that is present the better.
-Regardless of how many viral videos insist that this species loves to swim, in actuality most guinea pigs find that being submerged in water to any extent is a frightening, even traumatic, experience.
+• We do not recommend filling a human-sized bathtub or hold your pet under the sink faucet to bathe your guinea pig.
+Most guinea pigs do not like water, so the less water that is present, the better.
+Regardless of how many viral videos insist that this species loves to swim, most guinea pigs find that being submerged in water to any extent is a frightening, even traumatic, experience.

 • Our recommended method also ensures that the chances of your pet accidentally breathing in water if they wiggle out of your grip is kept to a minimum.
 If your guinea pig cannot solidly stand on all four legs or needs to lift their head up to stay above water, this water is far too deep.